-The Lazio striker is out of contract in June and is unsure of what his future holds - with links to the MLS and Germany - but says he will retire from international footballLazio striker Miroslav Klose says he is still unsure as where his future lies but says he has many "interesting options".
+The Lazio striker is out of contract at the end of this season and is unsure of what his future holds, but says he will retire from international footballLazio striker Miroslav Klose says he is still unsure as where his future lies but says he has many "interesting options".

 The Germany international is in the final year of his contract and has been linked with both a move to MLS and a return to Germany.

 The former Bayern Munich man is weighing up his options and has no doubt he can still cut it at the top for up to another three seasons.